dabrahams/standard/README.md

 2. The lexical scope of a module or namespace declaration is called a *global scope*.
 The lexical scope of a type or extension declaration is called a *type scope*.
 The lexical scope of any other syntactic element is called a *local scope*.

+3. A lexical scope `ls1` *contains* a lexical scope `ls2` if the region of the program text delimited by `ls1` includes that delimited by `ls2`.

-3. A declaration space is a set of names introduced in one or multiple related lexical scopes.
+4. A declaration space is a set of names introduced in one or multiple related lexical scopes.
 The declaration space of a module or namespace declaration includes all names introduced in the lexical scope of that declaration.
 The declaration space of a type declaration includes all names introduced in the lexical scope of that declaration and all names introduced in the lexical scopes of the extensions of the declared type.
 The declaration space of an extension declaration is the same as the declaration space of the extended type.
 The declaration space of any other syntactic element is the set of names introduced in the lexical scope of that element.

-4. (Example)
+5. (Example)

     ```ebnf
     type A {